 Areas of Study

-I'm going to list some specific topics that you'll need to study.
-You can find even more in the User Submission Area.
+First I'm going to list some specific topics that you'll need to study.
 After that, I'll list some resources that covers the main areas listed above.

 - Theories of Leadership

 - Hierarchy of Needs

 - Human Relations